facile-it/facile-it.github.io/content/blog/eng/v-protetto12-5-2023.md

 toc: false
 ---

-This page contains the abstracts of the talks held during the latest Venerdì Protetto on April 14, 2023.
+This page contains the abstracts of the talks held during the latest Venerdì Protetto on May 12, 2023.

 Topics: